openchair

 • Costs ~3 Sparks per action-producing turn (chat + selector + draft).
 1 Spark per refine, capped at 3 refines per draft.

-What the Concierge can do
+What Assistant can do

 Three things happen in any given turn:

 2. It calls live data.
-When your question needs venue context, the Concierge calls one of five read-only tools: lookup_client, find_clients, get_booking_history, get_schedule, get_waitlist.
+When your question needs venue context, Assistant calls one of five read-only tools: lookup_client, find_clients, get_booking_history, get_schedule, get_waitlist.
 A trace strip between the message and the reply shows each call as it happens ("Looking up Sarah…" then "Looked up Sarah (0.8s)") so you can see why a multi-tool turn took as long as it did.

 3. It proposes actions.
-If the conversation looks like something the Concierge can act on — fill a gap, win back a lapsed client, draft an inbox reply, share your booking link with a regular — a card appears alongside the reply.
+If the conversation looks like something Assistant can act on — fill a gap, win back a lapsed client, draft an inbox reply, share your booking link with a regular — a card appears alongside the reply.
 You review, optionally refine, and Send (or approve, depending on the action).

 Costs